mfrench242/mfrench242/README.md

 - 💞️ I’m looking to collaborate on coding an AI engine for the Diamond market
 - 📫 How to reach me martfren@yahoo.com
 - 😄 Pronouns: He, Him
-- ⚡ Fun fact: My friend Ram taught me to cook great subzee (vegetable dish) when I was in India.
-Oh, and I created a robot that could learn in 1986 using BASIC.
+- ⚡ Fun facts: My friend Ram taught me to cook great subzee (vegetable dish) when I was in India.
+I created a robot that could learn in 1986 using BASIC.

 <!---
 mfrench242/mfrench242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.